squalrus/squalrus/README.md

 #### About me

-- Work hours for me are typically 7:30AM - 4:30PM PST, and sometimes in the evenings.
+- Work hours for me are typically 8:00AM - 4:30PM Pacific Time, and sometimes in the evenings.
 - My family is wife Renee, son Finn (b.2016), and daughter Olive (b.2018).
 - I respond quickest to Teams messages, then email, then pull request comments/reviews, then work items.
 - I value honesty, accountability, collaboration, transparency, "bringing the team along" (no lone wolf development), efficiency, and humility.
 Call me out if I miss the mark on these!
-- I am passionate about accessibility, design systems, front-end performance, user experience, and process improvements.
+- I am passionate about the web and how people use it, accessibility, design systems, front-end performance, user experience, and process and planning evolution.

 #### Guiding principles